szymonlopaciuk/stm32-adb2usb/README.md

 - Inside Macintosh volume V, pages 191-192, for keycodes
 - [This blog post](https://www.bigmessowires.com/2016/03/30/understanding-the-adb-service-request-signal/) which explains `Srq` and `Tlt`

+If you are interested in the nitty-gritty of the ADB protocol, I wrote [this post](https://www.lopaciuk.eu/2021/03/26/apple-adb-protocol.html), which summarises all my findings, to accompany this repo.

 ## TODO

 - [x] Make the keyboard work